Guns N' Roses: Use Your Illusion I and II

 A few months prior, keyboardist Dizzy Reed became the sixth member of the group when he joined as a full-time member.

 In May 1991, Guns N' Roses fired their manager, Alan Niven, replacing him with Doug Goldstein.
 According to a 1991 cover story by Rolling Stone, Rose forced the dismissal of Niven against the wishes of some of his bandmates by refusing to complete the albums until he was replaced.

 The band released the recordings as two albums, Use Your Illusion I and Use Your Illusion II, on September 17, 1991.
-The tactic paid off when the albums debuted at No. 2 and No. 1 respectively in the Billboard charts, making Guns N' Roses the only act to achieve this feat until hip hop artist Nelly in 2004.
+The tactic paid off when the albums debuted at No. 2 and No. 1 respectively in the Billboard charts, making Guns N' Roses the only act to achieve this feat until hip hop artist Nelly in 2004 and the first to have the top two albums since Jim Croce in 1974.
 The albums sold 770,000 units (Use Your Illusion II) and 685,000 units (Use Your Illusion I) in their first week, and spent 108 weeks on the chart.
 They have sold a combined 35 million copies worldwide, including 14 million in the United States.

 Guns N' Roses accompanied the Use Your Illusion albums with many videos, including "Don't Cry", "November Rain" and "Estranged", some of the most expensive music videos ever made.
 The ballad "November Rain" reached number 3 in the US and became the most requested video on MTV, eventually winning the 1992 MTV Video Music Award for best cinematography.
 At 8:57, it was at the time also the longest song in US chart history to reach the top ten.
 During the awards show, the band performed the song with Elton John accompanying on piano.